What are the current leave rules?

 Annual leave

-The above weekly holiday allowances are payable to employees who have been employed for at least one year and have worked at least 60 days in that year.
-As from 2021, the holiday allowance is now given in hours.
+Holiday entitlement is granted to employees who have been employed for at least one year and have worked 52 weeks in the year.
+Otherwise, it will be pro-rata leave.
 Full-time employees are therefore entitled to a minimum of 160 hours of annual leave.
-If you take a week’s holiday, you will have 5 x 8 hours deducted if you work full-time, i.e. 40 hours of holiday.
+If you take a week’s holiday, 5 x 8 hours will be deducted for full-time work, i.e. 40 hours of holiday.
 And if you only work 20 hours a week, then a week of holiday means you get 5 x 4 hours, or 20 hours of holiday out of a total of 80 hours of holiday per year.

 Tip: Read about how company leave works and what restrictions your employer must follow.